flexera-public/policy_templates/cost/aws/rds_instance_license_info/README.md

-# AWS RDS Instance Report
+# AWS RDS Instance License Info

 ## What it does

-This Policy Template gathers AWS RDS Instance data.
+This Policy Template gathers AWS RDS Instance data related to licensing.

 ## Functional Details

-- This policy identifies all RDS instances and provides a report on engine and vCPU.
+- This policy identifies all RDS instances and provides details on engine, version, license, and vCPU.

 ## Input Parameters